SupremeZ3R0/AdGuard-Home-Block-Lists/README.md

-# AdGuard-Home-Block-Lists
+# AdGuard-Home-Lists
-Custom block list for AdGuard Home.
+Custom blocklist and allowlist for AdGuard Home.

-List includes domains to be tested with https://adblock.turtlecute.org/
+List includes certain desired domains and is to be updated with time.